donaldboulton/minimal-mistakes/_posts/2018-04-11-post-Social-Sharing.md

 Add the links below.
 Changing to Your Titles, Summary and where needed a Discription.

-Url's Model is buy url=@@Model.Url on each link  and by addingdata-url="@@Model.Url" so the page your user is on gets shared, instead of your website home url.
+Url's Model is buy url=@Model.Url on each link  and by addingdata-url="@Model.Url" so the page your user is on gets shared, instead of your website home url.

 ```html
     <div class="postnewtweet pull-left">